matzew/kafkasource-keda-autoscaler/README.md

 kafkasource-kafka-source2-1c2c016f-6aef-4680-bec1-596f13e1r8txj   1/1     Running   0          33m
 ```

-### Scaled Consumers
+### Scaled Knative Serving applications

-For the consumers we are also getting four pods:
+For the receivers of the CloudEvents, comming from the `KafkaSource`s, we are also getting four pods:

 ```
 kubectl get pods